top of page

 On my birthday (Aug 13th), I took my family to an adventure park.
 I don't usually participate, having tried and failed twice before, though I've zip lined and done the sky coaster in the past.
 This is my 8-year-old.

-In addition to academics, I cherish the interactions I have with each of my kids.
-I make it a point to hug and kiss them as often as possible, ensuring they feel loved and secure.
-I tell them I love them every single day they are with me, reinforcing the bond we share.
-When they are with their dad, I maintain our connection through technology, sending them texts 5-7 times a week filled with encouragement, thoughtful questions about their day, and heartfelt reminders of my love for them.
-This consistent communication helps to bridge the gap and keeps our relationship strong, no matter where they are.
+Besides academics, I really value the time I spend with my kids.
+I always make sure to hug and kiss them a lot so they know they're loved and safe.
+I tell them I love them every day when they're with me, keeping our bond strong.
+When they're with their dad, I stay connected by texting them 5-7 times a week with encouraging words, questions about their day, and reminders of my love.
+This regular communication helps us stay close, no matter where they are.

-One of the greatest advantages of homeschooling is the precious time I get to spend with my daughter—time that is often taken away when she spends 8 hours a day in a conventional school setting.
-I prefer to be the one raising her, teaching her, and showering her with love and support.
-This intimate involvement in her education and personal growth is something I treasure deeply.
-However, the only downside to homeschooling is the reduced time she spends with friends during the day.
-She is the most social child I've ever known, and this makes the social aspect of her education the only significant drawback I can identify.
-She loves being around people, whether she is engaging in playful activities with the elderly or entertaining babies with her infectious energy.
-Her vibrant social nature is one of the reasons I believe starting a new show on the Travel Channel or Food Network, or even both, would be a tremendous success.
-How many shows feature a child co-host?
-She possesses amazing insights and a passion for trying new things that surpasses even my own adventurous spirit.
-At just 8 years old, she is far more daring than I am, and I’ve done some pretty daring things myself throughout my life.
-This fearless attitude, combined with her natural charisma, makes her a perfect candidate for captivating an audience and inspiring others to embrace their own adventures.
+One of the best things about homeschooling is the quality time I get to hang out with my daughter—time that usually gets lost when she's stuck in a regular school for 8 hours a day.
+I love being the one to raise her, teach her, and shower her with love and support.
+Being so involved in her learning and growth is something I really value.
+The only downside?
+She doesn't get to see her friends as much during the day.
+She's the most social kid I know, which makes the social side of homeschooling the only real drawback.
+She loves being around people, whether she's playing games with older folks or making babies giggle with her lively energy.
+Her outgoing nature is why I think she'd totally rock a new show on the Travel Channel or Food Network, or maybe both!
+How many shows have a kid co-host?
+She's got awesome insights and a love for trying new stuff that even outshines my adventurous streak.
+At just 8 years old, she's way braver than I am, and I've done some pretty daring things in my time.
+Her fearless attitude and natural charm make her perfect for grabbing an audience's attention and inspiring others to jump into their own adventures.

 My AF reserve crew quite a few years back at an adventure park in Germany.
 I chickened out half way through the 2 out of 7 courses and had to get some that worked there to come and get me down.
 It was pretty sad.